-Use the following links to apply for admission to Lutheran Senior Services CPE or another St. Louis Cluster.
-Applications are available as an editable Word document or in printable PDF format.
+Apply online by clicking here OR use the following links to apply for admission to Lutheran Senior Services CPE or another St. Louis Cluster.
+Applications are also available in printable PDF format.
 Return the document to:

 Students are encouraged to apply for admission by December of the year prior to the beginning of the program they want to attend.
 Applications will be considered in the order in which they are received.
 Once an application has been processed, the applicant will be contacted for an interview.

-Lutheran Senior Services CPE is accredited to offer Level-I and Level-II CPE by:
+Lutheran Senior Services CPE is accredited to offer Level-I, Level-II, and Supervisory CPE by:

 The Association for Clinical Pastoral Education, Inc. (ACPE)